Matthieu-Gallet/GPR-robust-inversion/README.md

 python launch_experiment.py experiments/IRADAR_00H_full.yml
 ```

-This action will create a custom directory in the **results/** directory corresponding to the experiment where the name is a combination of the experiment name oin the YAML description and the date of execution.
+This action will create a custom directory in the **results/** directory corresponding to the experiment, where the name is a combination of the experiment name in the YAML description and the date of execution.
 Then it will launch **execute_experiment.py** with the good paths.
-There is no output on the terminal as logs files are generated in the experiment directory:
+There is no output on the terminal, as logs files are generated in the experiment directory:
-* **experiment_management.log**: logs related to the management of the experiemnt (creating the results directory, launching the experiment and saving results)
+* **experiment_management.log**: logs related to the management of the experiment (creating the results' directory, launching the experiment and saving results)
 * **experiment_execution.log**: logs related to the actual execution (dictionary creation, launch of inversion algorithms and saving artifacts of results)

 Other options are also available (see: `python launch_experiment.py --help`) for running through an HTCondor job management system.

 > :warning: By default, the execution use parallel processing in order to save time (one thread per inversion algorithm), which also means that the image is replicated as many times as algorithms in the memory which can exceed the amount of RAM available.
 It is possible to deactivate this by replacing `n_jobs=-1` to `n_jobs=1`in the file **execute_experiment.py** at line 180.
 And of course, there is a need to commit this change in the git repertory.

-When one or more experiments are done, it is possible to see a summary of all experiments done thansk to the command:
+When one or more experiments are done, it is possible to see a summary of all experiments done thanks to the command:
 ```bash
 python parse_experiement.py
 ```
 which yields a prompt similar to this:
 ![parsing prompt](img/prompt.png)

-which allows to look up infromation and compare experiments as well as plot an experiment when using the option **look up information on experiment**:
+which allows looking up information and compare experiments as well as plot an experiment when using the option **look up information on experiment**:
 ![](img/plot.png)

 > :warning: Unfortunately, this command is not compatible with Windows command shell, so to plot, we can use the script **plot_experiment.py**.
 For example: